Sakinahcr/Maven-Analytics-Excel-Project/README.md

 # Extra

-All these objectives can be done easily by using pivot table as shown below:
+All these objectives can be achieved easily by using pivot table as shown below:

 ### 1. Identify top industries by salary and growth rate